 #1179: CorrymeelaBallycastle, Northern Ireland

 Other Peace / Justice Projects:

+In addition to this ongoing work, LTVs participate in weekly training, reflective supervision, and learning about the work of reconciliation.
+When volunteers leave, they are able to apply skills for transforming division through human encounter in their own professional contexts, whether in reconciliation, education, faith leadership, or industry.
+Rooted in a Christian theology of inclusion and welcome, Corrymeela is open to people of all faiths and none.
 We expect volunteers to participate in and creatively contribute to the rhythm of life at the center.
 All volunteers should be able to demonstrate the following: a commitment to the ethos of Corrymeela, the ability to share in our Christian commitment to reconciliation, an understanding of the dynamics of living and working in community, the ability to balance community and individual needs, and the ability to initiate and complete tasks without constant supervision.
-Volunteers should possess good communication and inter-personal skills, experience with working and cooperating as part of a team, and capability to work with groups in a leadership role.
+Volunteers should possess good communication and interpersonal skills, experience with working and cooperating as part of a team, and capability to work with groups in a leadership role.

 Please read the statement about volunteering overseas in the FAQ section